Accenture/Labs-Federated-Learning/README.md

-# On the Impact of Client Sampling on Federated Learning Convergence
+# A General Theory for Client Sampling in Federated Learning

-This paper can be found here.
+This paper can be found [here](https://arxiv.org/abs/2107.12211).

 ## Download the Dependencies